This site uses cookies. By continuing to use this site you consent to our use of cookies.X

 I’ve prepared for quality assessment visits, ensuring all accredited learning will have been completed by the end of the academic year.
 I’ve also liaised with local SEND schools to promote our courses and Forest School learning facilities.
 Last week we celebrated being ranked ‘outstanding' after a recent Ofsted inspection.
 Our team run employability programmes that provide students with opportunities to put their learning into practice and prepare them for future employment.

-What do you enjoy teaching the most?
+What do you enjoy teaching the most as a SEN instructor?

 Supporting students to use voice output communication aids (Voca) and develop their communication skills.